Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 - Remove the cover over the mechanism.
 This differs from clock to clock.
 There may be lugs on the mechanism compartment that engage with the cover.
 If this is the case, push them gently aside with the blade of a screwdriver.
 Alternatively there may be pins that push into the cover like in the photo below.
 I was able to push into the hairline gap between the compartment and cover with a small screwdriver and prise up the cover.

 - I have found that furniture polish helps to clean and lubricate the tips of the shafts of the nylon gears where they sit into the case and cover.
-Spray some polish on a tissue, and wipe any dirt off these ends.
+Spray some polish on a tissue or cotton bud and dab it onto shaft ends and teeth and wipe off the excess.

 Other Things You Can Try